 on hold because? let’s try one project at a time, please? apparently, having half a dozen projects in various states of not-yet-done is my super power.

-also, i’ve done a couple of BL novels, which are my chief interest at the moment, although i certainly will continue w/ the mainstream things, too, but at any rate, i know not all of you are into boyxboy, so i thought i’d put that up on a different blog. i haven’t gotten anything typed up yet, but once i do, i’ll put it here. in case you’re curious, i’ve finished yoake ni wa yasashii kisu wo by nagira yuu (which is amazing, sugoi, yabai), and i’m working on koi shite, enjou by narimiya yuri (which is super hot. like, hot. like, wow.)
+also, i’ve done a couple of BL novels, which are my chief interest at the moment. i certainly will continue w/ the mainstream things, too, but i know not all of you are into the homo (^_^), so i’m putting that up elsewhere on the intertubes. in case you’re curious, i’ve finished yoake ni wa yasashii kisu wo by nagira yuu (which is amazing, sugoi, yabai), koi shite, enjou by narimiya yuri (which is suuuper hot. and i’m pretty sure i /am/ niimori-san, but that’s another post altogether), and a short story i’m calling for the moment a night of ghosts and telephone calls, which was in a ghost story BL anthology. it’s adorable, and contains The Cutest Kiss, and my goal is to put that up at the end of October 2016, as a last reward before diving into NaNoWriMo 2016…

 ah, the ebookjapan app has finally updated, as it promised it would, and there is now no more trunk room, no more local bookshelf, it’s just all one big beautiful app. (^_^) so for those of you who are mostly there for the pretty pictures, i thought i’d translate the little instruction/update screens.